DonghaoWu/MERN-Template-V2/README-FOLDER/Forget&Reset(part5).md

 - 5.2 Create a new Mongo middleware in User model, `Location:./models/User.js`
 - 5.3 Add the new endpoint middleware in route to build an api, `Location:./apis/auth`
 -------------------------
-- 5.4 Install nodemailer, create a account in mailtrap and set up some variable.`Location:./config/config.env`
+- 5.4 Install nodemailer, create an account in mailtrap and set up some variable.`Location:./config/config.env`
 - 5.5 Add a new method in utils.`Location:./utils/sendEmail.js`
 - 5.6 Add the new method in `forgotPassword` route middleware.`Location:./controllers/auth.js`
 --------------------------